 We are continuing the effort to better familiarize you with the world of chart types.
 This time let’s talk about good ways to visualize and explore Data Over Time.

 Watching the change in data over time helps identify trends and dynamics in diverse timeline-based sets of values.
 Needless to say, choosing a right chart type is very important here.
 When applying an inappropriate form of visualization to your data, you might end up with an inaccurate idea of what happened in the past, what’s taking place now, and/or what will occur in the future.
 But we’ll do our best to help you avoid any mistakes in this field so you always make only right decisions based on your date/time data.

 Illustrating part-to-whole relationships for further analysis is a very popular objective in data visualization.
 Basically, it is one of the most widespread ones, e.g. along with data comparison.
 With that in mind, the second part of the Choose Right Chart Type for Data Visualization series on our blog focuses on how to display Data Composition properly.

 In particular, this article will show you the best ways to present the share percentages of simple values, compositional patterns in large data sets and hierarchical data (also with subordination), and stages in a process.

 The current (first) guide of the series is all about chart types that work best for finding out the differences in data: Data Comparison.
-In fact, it is one of the most frequently established purposes of data analysis.
+In fact, it is one of the most frequently established purposes of data analytics.
 And sometimes many people use wrong chart types to fulfil it correctly.
 Now, finally, let’s get to the very point and see what visualization forms work best for comparing data.